 The memorial also brings us to the central emotional issue of the story—what does it mean to be caught in someone else’s wake?
 Who is responsible?
 Is anyone responsible for anything?
 How do you cope with what it means to be alive, when an engine could fall out of the sky at any moment and kill you?
 But I’ll leave that for you to explore when you get your hands on a copy of this lovely, moving story.

 “The Best Story I Read in a Lit Mag This Week” is a new series focused on—you guessed it—great pieces of fiction in recent issues of literary journals.
 Have a journal you think I should check out?
-Tell me about it in the comments or shoot me an email at lymreese at gmail dot com.subscribe to Ploughshares?
+Tell me about it in the comments or shoot me an email at lymreese at gmail dot com.Might we be so bold as to suggest that you subscribe to Ploughshares?